-- IT World (@ITworld) is another gem from IDG network to add to your regular reading list.
-IT World is a tech news site that covers a wide array of topics, including software, security, operating systems, mobile, storage, and enterprise networking.
+- Computer World is another gem to add to your regular reading list.
+Computer World is a tech news site that covers a wide array of topics, including software, security, operating systems, mobile, storage, and enterprise networking.
 If you are looking for a news oriented site for keeping up to date with the latest developments — this is it.
 There is also plenty of excellent educational content on networking that is definitely worth checking out, including whitepapers, slideshows, how-tos and videos.

 - The Register is a British technology news and opinion website with more than 9 million monthly visitors.
 The publication is a landmark within the online tech community and is famous for its opinionated and often quirky stories about everything tech related.
 While the Register does not have a dedicated section on networking or SD-WAN, relevant stories often pop up in its storage, devops and data centre sections.

 - r/networking While not a blog per se, networking subreddit is a great resource for following up on community conversations about routers, switches, firewalls and other data networking infrastructure discussions.
 The forum is especially valuable for keeping the hand on the pulse on everything enterprise & business networking related, including educational topics on the subject and career advice.